 /publish

-npm install gdb-p2p
+npm install genosdb

-import { GraphDB } from "gdb-p2p"
+import { gdb } from "genosdb"

 <script type="module">

-import { GraphDB } from "https://cdn.jsdelivr.net/npm/gdb-p2p/+esm"
+import { gdb } from "https://cdn.jsdelivr.net/npm/genosdb@latest/dist/index.min.js"

 </script>